Wednesday, 21 November 2012

 Actually I'm not really complaining . . . much.
-It is incredible that I can get to Stansted airport quicker than driving to Montpellier, and that it costs less than the train fare from said airport to my mum's in Dorset.
-I don't care that the food is overpriced and horrible and that they make you buy water rather than bringing your own bottle.
+It is incredible that I can get to Stansted airport quicker than driving to Montpellier, and that it costs less than the train fare from said airport to my Mum's in Dorset.
+I don't care that the food is overpriced and horrible, and that they make you buy water rather than allowing you to carry on your own bottle.
 Just bring a banana and drink a lot before you go through customs.

-I don't even care about the bloody smug: TANTARA, you have arrived on yet another on time flight . .
-Que howls of derisive laughter.
+I don't even care about the bloody smug: TANTARA, you have arrived on yet another on-time flight, (howls of derisive laughter).

-The Ryanair booking site is getting longer each time I look at it:
+The Ryanair booking site is getting longer each time I go on it:

 Do you want to buy a special bag?
 No.

 Do you want to book a car?
 No.

 Do you want to take our travel insurance?
 No.